zhuyingda/webster-docs/source/api/consumer.md

 ## whenTaskFailed

 This is a hook method, which will be invoked when your `beforeParseHtml` return false.
 You can record the error crawling or directly new a `producer` to send this task back to the task queue.

+## changeOption
+This method is inherited from `Consumer` class which can change the `sleepTime` and `userAgent` options which you have set when the consumer instance setup.